withpluto/pizza-shop-template/README.md

 technical test, and you’ve been tasked with creating the order page for Pluto’s Pizza Shop, the most popular pizza joint in all of London.

-Pluto’s is famous for its made-to-order pizza, and thy've recently expanded into the world of online delivery.
+Pluto’s is famous for its made-to-order pizza, and they've recently expanded into the world of online delivery.
 However, Head Chef Floris wants to make sure people ordering online can easily keep track of where their pizza is on its journey to their table.